Global-Ecosystem-Health-Observatory/USA-annotation-instructions/README.md

 Follow these steps to download the images:

 1. [Connect to Puhti using a graphical file transfer program](https://docs.csc.fi/data/moving/graphical_transfer/), such as FileZilla or WinSCP.
 2. Navigate to the directory `/scratch/project_2004205/USA/` or any of its subdirectories depending on whether you want to extract the whole dataset or a specific subset.
-The size of the whole dataset is currently 123 GB.
+The size of the whole dataset is currently 175 GB.
 3. Download the files to your own computer.

-**Currently, the directory contains images from the states of New mexico, Oregon, Texas, and Washington.**
+**Currently, the directory contains images from the states of Missouri, New mexico, Oregon, Texas, and Washington.**